c-blake/bu/doc/vip.md

 Maybe a multi-select mode and maybe more pattern dialects than (in)sensitive substrings or calling out to an arbitrary command like grep for filtering.
+More likely generalize to multi-column/multi-pane model with a typed schema (at least numeric/date & string) with <=>etc operators for numeric columns (as this entire space is really an adaptation of the query-by-example nugget within pattern matching syntaxes) and ^Q emitting some awk/py/jq expression.

+[^1]: If you are trying to run this benchmark, both your colors & fonts are very unlikely to match my own.
+So, your hash will differ.
+How I got these hashes was by running `sh -x =tt` to see the `-i` expression, then clearing and doing a manual run in T1 with `xrd <that_-i_expr> -H1 -v 2>h` in T2, then finding the target hash value (cross checking with `xm -c <same-i_expr>` that target region for change was what I wanted).
+Clunky but it works.